ArtPoon/slides/markdown/mbi3100-distance.md

 # Clustering

 * A cluster is a subset (group) of objects that are more similar to each other than objects outside the cluster.
+  * Similarity is just the opposite of distance!
 * Clustering is subjective.
 Our brains are wired to see patterns where none exist.
 ![](/img/random.png)